hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-* A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
+* A K8s cluster, being provisioned, e.g., using [HPE GreenLake Terraform provider](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), in HPE GreenLake for Private Cloud Enterprise
 * The *kubectl* CLI tool, together with the kubeconfig file for accessing the K8s cluster

 * The [Python 3.8 or higher](https://www.python.org/downloads/), and *pip* that’s included by default in Python